 Psychoanalysts aim to release repressed emotions and experiences.
 Their main purpose is to bring the unconscious material onto the conscious level but the “transference” of past relationships onto the analyst is also a key element.

 Psychological transformation games are a powerful interactive tool which provide a profound understanding of the way clients “play” their life.
 Such games expose clients to their common reactions and reveal their typical patterns of behavior.
-An experienced facilitator guides the clients through the gaming process.
-The participants reach valuable insights and are encouraged to take important steps in life.
+An experienced facilitator guides you through the gaming process which provides valuable insights and encourages you to take important steps in life.